Hilda Geiringer: Marriage to Richard Edler von Mises

 Geiringer and von Mises married in 1943 and, the following year, she left her part-time, low-pay lecturing post at Bryn Mawr College to be nearer to him and because the Wheaton College offered her her first permanent position in the USA.
 She accepted a post as Professor and Chairman of the Mathematics Department at Wheaton College in Norton, Massachusetts.
 During the week, she taught at the college, then traveled to Cambridge every weekend to be with von Mises.

 For many reasons, this was not a good arrangement.
 There were only two members of the mathematics faculty at Wheaton College and Geiringer longed for a situation where she was among mathematicians who were carrying out research.

 Discrimination

-Geiringer applied for positions at other New England universities, but these failed due to fairly open discrimination against women.
-Geiringer had another strike to overcome: she never disassociated herself from her Jewish upbringing.
+Geiringer applied for positions at other New England universities, but these applications failed due to fairly open discrimination against women.
+Discrimination against Jewish mathematicians was also a factor.
 However, she took it all remarkably calmly, believing that if she could do something for future generations of women then she would have achieved something positive.
 She also never gave up her research while at Wheaton College.
 In 1953 she wrote: